Don't silence protesters - Good Law Project

 Climate change is one of the biggest existential threats we face and citizens are exercising their right to peacefully protest against the Government inaction that is contributing towards it.

 Inner London Crown Court has been ordering climate protesters not to refer to climate change and fuel poverty when they speak about their rationale for protesting in front of a jury.
-A number of protestors who have spoken out and mentioned why they were protesting, have been found to be in contempt of court and given a custodial sentence of several weeks.
+A number of protestors who have spoken out and mentioned why they were protesting have been found to be in contempt of court and given a custodial sentence of several weeks.
 This is an extraordinary approach being taken by the Court.
 We think it is draconian and wrong.

 Amy Pritchard and Giovanna Lewis were on trial for causing a public nuisance after sitting in the road to block traffic between Bishopsgate and Wormwood Street in Central London on 25 October 2021.
 Jurors failed to agree a verdict on their trial but the protesters were found in breach of a court order preventing them from referring to climate change and fuel poverty in evidence.
 They were given seven-week prison sentences.